Psycojoker/prosopopee/docs/configuration.rst

         strip: True
         resize: 50%

-The meaning of the currently supported GraphicsMagick's settings is as follows :
+The meaning of the currently supported GraphicsMagick's settings is as follows:

  * `quality` allows to customize the compression level of thumbnails (between 0 and 100)
  * `auto-orient` change the orientation of pictures so they are upright (based on corresponding EXIF tags if present)